Michigan St beats No. 4 Ohio St 71-67, improves NCAA resume

 Malik Hall made free throws to put the Spartans ahead 64-63 with 2:23 to go.
 Henry followed with a jumper to give them a three-point lead with 1:08 remaining.

-Both teams took turns making free throws until Michigan State’s Joey Hauser missed the first of two free throws, giving the Buckeyes the ball with 12.8 seconds left and a chance to tie or win the game in regulation.
+Both teams took turns making free throws until Michigan State’s Joey Hauser missed the first of two free throws.

+That gave the Buckeyes the ball with 12.8 seconds left and a chance to tie or win the game in regulation.
 Washington came up short, defended by Langford, on a layup with about five seconds left to trigger Holtmann’s second technical.

 Michigan State was coming off an 81-72 win over No. 5 Illinois at home on Tuesday and started strong against the Buckeyes, leading 11-6 a few minutes into the game.
 Henry went to the bench with 6:45 left in the first half after getting called for a second foul and scoring nine points, leading to the Buckeyes leading 38-33 at halftime.

-Washington had 11 points over the opening 20 minutes, dueling with Henry at times before he went to the bench where Izzo keeps players if they have two fouls in the first half.

-Liddell held to 5 points, missing 5 of 6 shots over the first 20 minutes.

 INJURY REPORT

 Ohio State: Senior forward Kyle Young, who averages 8.7 points, 5.7 rebounds and has started 22 games, was out for the game because of a concussion after bumping heads with a Michigan player in Sunday’s loss.
-Junior guard Musa Jallow missed a second straight game with an ankle injury.

 Michigan State: Point guard Foster Loyer was on the bench, but not in uniform, resting his injured left shoulder for a third game in a row.